 1. Keep Track Of Your Allowance

-For example, if you were thinking of getting a newly released video game or a new phone, you can start by keeping track of how much money you can save per week, and how long it’ll take you to save up to buy it.
-Plus, you can also start to do simple calculations about how much you spend per day, and if you could save on something or not.
+For example, if you were thinking of getting a newly released video game or a new phone, you can start by keeping track of how much money you can save per week, and how long it’ll take you to save to buy it.
+Plus, you can also start to do simple calculations about how much you spend per day, and if you can save on something or not.

-Not only does this help you become better at maths and its application in your daily life, it instills a great habit in you that will make the future you, thank you for it.
+Not only does this help you become better at maths and its application in your daily life, it instils a great habit in you that will make the future you, thank you for it.

 2. Play Video Games

 For example, Minecraft isn’t just about punching trees, building houses and slaying dragons.
 It’s so much more than that.
-Minecraft teaches you about inventory management, infrastructural analysis, basic logic through Redstone wiring, and so much more.
+Minecraft teaches you about inventory management, infrastructural analysis, basic logic through Redstone wiring, and more.

 3. Learn How To Bake

-Another great way of learning maths outside the classroom and having the time of your life doing it, is by learning maths through the kitchen!
+Another great way of learning maths outside the classroom and having the time of your life doing it is by learning maths through the kitchen!

 So the next time someone’s firing up the oven, don’t forget to offer them a hand.
 You’ll be learning math and making delicious treats.
 A win-win situation!